FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/obs_bucket.md

 * `force_destroy` - (Optional) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
 Default to `false`.

+* `multi_az` - (Optional) Whether enable the multi-AZ mode for the bucket.
+When the multi-AZ mode is enabled, data in the bucket is duplicated and stored in multiple AZs.
+    Changing this creates a new bucket.

 * `region` - (Optional) If specified, the region this bucket should reside in.
 Otherwise, the region used by the provider.
+    Changing this creates a new bucket.

 The `logging` object supports the following: